 “B” is for Biggest Fan

 You name it, hockey, baseball, soccer, gymnastics, school graduations, whatever a grandchild or great grandchild was involved with, Isabel was sure to be there cheering her heart out.
 She gave out so much love for her daughter, grandchildren and great grandchildren.
 Always giving out love, without ever running out.
 Isabel was their biggest fan.
 I found that even myself while pastoring, she was such an encouragement to me.
-She loved attending church and worshipping God so much, and even kept every bulletin.
+Isabel loved attending church and worshipping God so much.
+She even kept every bulletin.
 Every Sunday she would have a kind comment for me.
 And it kept me going.
 Over the past 12 to 18 months Isabel could not make it to church because of the stairs.
 So the church went to her with my visits.
 I would feel like a rock star when I would visit.
 She would make me feel that important.
 Isabel was the Biggest Fan to so many people.

 “E” is for Enthusiastic